seatgeek/hashi-helper/README.md

 `hashi-helper` is a tool meant to enable Disaster Recovery and Configuration Management for Consul and Vault clusters, by exposing configuration via a simple to use and share `hcl` format.

 `hashi-helper` inspects each ingested `hcl` file for `-----BEGIN PGP MESSAGE-----`  and attempts to decrypt it (in memory only) with [Keybase](https://keybase.io/) if possible.
-If decryption succeeds, it pushes the cleartext payload to Vault (or Consul). `hashi-helper` does not place any unencrypted content on disk.
-This workflow assumes Keybase was employed (separately) to encrypt the `hcl` files on disk.
+If decryption succeeds, it pushes the cleartext payload to Vault (or Consul).
+This workflow assumes Keybase was employed (separately, or via `edit-file`) to encrypt the `hcl` files on disk.
 Optionally, `hashi-helper` will warn if it encounters an _unencrypted_ `hcl` file.

+`hashi-helper` has the ability to edit any existing file which has been encrypted with Keybase PGP including Vault and Consul `hcl` configuration files, and its own `YAML` configuration file.
+Optionally, edited files can be re-encrypted and signed using multiple Keybase PGP identities bases on a specific Keybase _team name_.
+This is useful when committing encrypted Vault / Consul files to source control and other team members need to decrypt and edit these files in your absence.

 ## Requirements